signaldatascience/R-curriculum/assignments/1-r-programming/5-advanced-algorithms/r-advanced-algorithms.md

 Fast primality testing
 ======================

+Prime numbers are mathematically important because they form the "backbone" of the natural numbers, and hence have [many interesting and mysterious properties](http://math.stackexchange.com/questions/136450/why-do-we-consider-prime-numbers-important-and-what-are-their-applications-oth) which, if understood, give us deep insights into questions involving integers.
+Number theory was considered in the past to be the purest of the fields of mathematics, with no possible application to practical problems; however, in the modern era, primality testing (checking if a number is [prime](https://en.wikipedia.org/wiki/Prime_number) or [composite](https://en.wikipedia.org/wiki/Composite_number)) is of crucial importance because of its role in cryptography (which keeps your bank account, medical information, etc. safe).

-Checking whether a number is [prime](https://en.wikipedia.org/wiki/Prime_number) or [composite](https://en.wikipedia.org/wiki/Composite_number) is a classic algorithmic task, stretching all the way back to 200 BC with the [Sieve of Erastosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) developed by [Erastosthenes of Cyrene](https://en.wikipedia.org/wiki/Eratosthenes).
+Primality testing is in fact a classic algorithmic task, stretching all the way back to 200 BC with the [Sieve of Erastosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) developed by [Erastosthenes of Cyrene](https://en.wikipedia.org/wiki/Eratosthenes).
 We will first implement the Sieve and then work toward writing an implementation of the [Miller--Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test), a modern test for primality known to be [very fast in practice](http://stackoverflow.com/questions/2586596/fastest-algorithm-for-primality-test) for reasonably small numbers.

 The Sieve of Erastosthenes
 --------------------------

+Instead of directly being a test for primality, the Sieve of Erastosthenes is an algorithm for finding all prime numbers up to some prespecified limit $N$.
+It works as follows:

+1. List all the integers from 2 to $N$.
+2. We begin with the first and smallest prime number $p = 2$.
+3. Remove all the multiples of $p$ ($2p, 3p, \ldots$) aside from $p$ itself from the list.
+4. Find the first number greater than $p$ in the list and set $p$ equal to that number.
+Repeat step 3 or terminate if no such number exists.

+The numbers in the list constitute the primes between 2 and $N$.

+* Write a function `sieve(N)` which uses the Sieve of Erastosthenes to find and return a vector of all prime numbers from 2 to `N`.
+Check your function by evaluating `sieve(100)`, which should return 25 prime numbers from 2 to 97.

+The Sieve is useful for generating primes, but not so much for *testing primality* -- to know whether or not $n$ is prime, one would have to generate all the prime numbers from 1 to $n$.
+There are much faster ways to check whether or not a *specific* number is prime, one of which we will implement below.

 The Miller--Rabin primality test
 --------------------------------